apendo-c8/camunda-training-apendo/part-03-bpmn-exception-handling/README.md

 ### 1. Exception handling caused by a Timeout

-1. Open a terminal window.
+1. Open a terminal window and navigate to the `part-03-bpmn-exception-handling/starter` folder.
+2. Start the image enhancement worker:
+    ```
+    python p3s-thumbnails-production.py
+    ```
-2. Navigate to the `python/windows` folder.
+3. Open a second terminal window and navigate to the `python/windows` folder.
-3. Start the job worker using:
+4. Start the job worker using:
-   `python part-03-runner-online.py`
+   `python part-03-runner.py`
-4. Ensure the worker starts correctly and connects to the cluster.
+5. Ensure the worker starts correctly and connects to the cluster.
-5. Open another terminal and navigate to the `clients` folder inside the `python` directory.
+6. Open another terminal and navigate to the `clients` folder inside the `python` directory.
-6. Start a process instance using:
+7. Start a process instance using:
    `python start-image-production-process.py mid-1`
-7. Wait 30 seconds and go to Operate and open your process instance.
+8. Wait 30 seconds and go to Operate and open your process instance.
-8. In the instance history, notice the `30 s` record which indicates that the timer event was triggered and the path pointing back to the gateway was taken.
+9. In the instance history, notice the `30 s` record which indicates that the timer event was triggered and the path pointing back to the gateway was taken.
    > The process diagram also shows how many times the service task was triggered.
-9. To finish the instance, run:
+11. To finish the instance, run:
    `python send-image-rendering-message.py mid-1 iid-1 0.8`

 ---